 If you are not sure whether you fit into the specific category of client the attorney takes, you can contact the attorney to find out, but do not be discouraged if he or she is ultimately not able to take your case.
 Chances are, that attorney will be able to recommend an attorney who might be better suited to your case.
 If not, you can try another attorney or organization on the list.

-There is a great demand for pro bono immigration legal assistance, so even when you do find an attorney who says he or she accepts your type of case, the attorney may already have a full caseload and turn you down.
+There is a great demand for pro bono immigration legal assistance, so even when you do find an attorney who says he or she accepts your type of case, the attorney might already have a full caseload and turn you down.
 Start your search for a pro bono attorney as soon as possible, so that you are not left without competent legal assistance at your next court hearing.